geodesign/django-raster/README.rst

 * ``OGRRaster`` - an object that stores raster data, in analogy to the OGRGeometry objects in GeoDjango.

 Due to the simplicity of the implementation, currently no spatial querying can be done on the raster data through python.
-This package is not integrated with GeoDjango and has a very limited set of features when compared with GeoDjango spatial models.
-If required however, custom SQL can be used to make spatial queries on the raster data.
+This package is not integrated with GeoDjango and has a very limited set of features when compared with GeoDjango spatial models (however, integration with GeoDjango is underway).
+If required, custom SQL can be used to make spatial queries on the raster data.

 Usage
 -----
 After setting the package up, raster files can be uploaded through the admin interface using the RasterLayer model.
 Specify a layer name, the raster data type (continuous, categorical, mask or rank ordered), the raster's srid, the nodata value and the raster file to be uploaded.

 Upon saving the a RasterLayer instance with a raster file, django-raster automatically loads the raster data from the file into a raster field in the RasterTile model.
 The RasterLayer instances have a *parse_log* field, which stores information about the parsing process.
 For debugging, there might be some useful information in the parse log.

+A simple TMS view is part of this package as well, to serve the tiles with dynamic symbology.
+The endpoint is briefly described below, it works as a ``{z}/{x}/{y}.png`` url.

 Asynchronous parsing with Celery
 --------------------------------